 The pin can be worn in the week leading up to and on Police Remembrance Day (29 September), and in the days before and day of a Police funeral.
 The pin should be worn on the left lapel or left hand side above any medals.

 Distribution of Police Remembrance Pins

 The pin will be available for members of police to wear in the week leading up to and on Police Remembrance Day.
-By wearing the pin members throughout New Zealand will be able to actively take part in honouring the memory of those slain police officers and officers and employees who have died.
+By wearing the pin members throughout New Zealand will be able to actively take part in honouring the memory of slain police officers and officers and employees who have died.

-Pins will be made available to staff in districts, through their local Police Association Committees, in the week prior to Police Remembrance Day.
+Pins will be made available to police staff through their local Police Association Committees, in the week prior to Police Remembrance Day.
 Members of the public wishing to purchase a pin can enquire at their local police station.

 Money collected in exchange for the pin goes to the Police Families Charitable Trust, for the families of New Zealand Police who have been slain while carrying out their police duties, and applied in accordance with the rules of this Trust.